How to Speed Up Mac? This post lists 11 methods to speed up your Mac and make it work like new.

 Like Apps and browser tabs, the widgets on your Dashboard also take up a little bit of memory.
 So go to Dashboard and remove the widgets you don’t use by following the steps: Launchpad > Mission Control > Dashboard > Click “-” > Click the “x” of the widgets you don’t use.
 Absolutely, you also can use the same way to add the widgets you delete by mistake.

-If you find it takes you one or two minutes to boot up your Mac, maybe you should check your login items on your Mac, and there has too many applications to open.
-When you install some applications, they automatically are added in to Login Items, and they will launch automatically when you start your Mac.
-Without no doubt this will be make your Mac slowly.
-If you don't know what Apps are added in your Login Items, you can check with steps below: Settings > Users & Groups > Current User > Login Items > Select the items you want to remove > Click "-" button.
+If you find it takes you one or two minutes to boot up your Mac, maybe you should check your login items on your Mac, and there have too many applications to open.
+When you install some applications, they automatically are added into Login Items, and they will launch automatically when you start your Mac.
+Without a doubt, this will make your Mac slowly.
+If you don’t know what Apps are added in your Login Items, you can check with steps below: Settings > Users & Groups > Current User > Login Items > Select the items you want to remove > Click “-” button.

-If you have tried all the methods listed above, but your Mac still work slowly.
+If you have tried all the methods listed above, but your Mac still works slowly.
 At this moment, you can consider upgrading the RAM to speed up your Mac.
 As known to us, Mac computer is very expensive.
 Compared with getting a new Mac, upgrading your RAM is the simplest way to make your Mac run faster.
 If you have only one piece of RAM attached in your Mac, consider getting another one.

 SSD stands for “Solid State Drive”, and an SSD drive is just the same shape and size as a traditional drive.
 The biggest difference between them is that an SSD drive uses RAM chips instead of a spinning hard disk to store information, which makes it much faster.